 Habitat elements consist of many things, including wildlife habitat, water, carbon and biodiversity.
 These can be modeled if enough data exists to link ecosystems (strata) to the habitat element.
 For example, snags (standing dead trees) is an important habitat element.
 The amount and type of snags vary with the forest type, age and site.
 Snags and snag dynamics can be modeled if linked to the ecosystems.

-Interactions between wildlife and habitat elements (e.g. roads or edge disturbance) must be considered in harvest management scenarios when necessary (e.g. to mitigate wildlife avoidance and incidental mortality).
+Interactions between wildlife and habitat elements should also be considered (e.g. roads or edge disturbance), and should be considered in harvest management scenarios when necessary (e.g. to mitigate wildlife avoidance and incidental mortality).